-Sustainability is shaping the way restaurateurs work, chefs craft menus and diners decide where to eat.
+Sustainable sourcing is shaping the way restaurateurs work, how chefs craft menus and how diners decide where to eat.

 Being green is no longer a feel-good thing.
-Cutting waste and investing in high-efficiency equipment mean lower costs.
-Switching to earth-friendly products and purchasing local and responsibly raised ingredients matter to diners.
-On top of all that, restaurant waste disposal is increasingly becoming state mandated.
+Reducing food waste and investing in high-efficiency equipment means lower costs.
+Switching to eco-friendly products and purchasing local and responsibly raised ingredients matters to diners.
+On top of all that, restaurant waste disposal is increasingly becoming state-mandated.

-It pays to stay ahead.
+It pays to go green.
 Here’s the down and dirty on why you should give sustainability the time of day.

-Winning over younger diners is a no-brainer considering that millennials dine out more than any other segment and make up the largest demographic in the country.
+Winning over younger diners is a no-brainer, considering that millennials dine out more than any other segment and make up the largest demographic in the U.S.

 “Millennials are attracted to restaurants and restaurant brands that represent their social values, like eco-consciousness, authenticity and transparency,” says Bonnie Riggs, a restaurant industry analyst at the NPD Group.